 The course covers using both available light and flash with practical demonstrations including on-location photo shoots with live models.
 See me and my co-instructor Bruce in action as we teach you how you too can master lighting.
 You can do it, I believe in you!

-The regular price is $197 USD, but if you use the following discount code when you check out, you will save 30% off the full price.
+The regular price is $99 USD, but if you use the following discount code when you check out, you will save 30% off the full price.
+This coupon code is good for the full course, not the natural light or flash portions by themselves.
 Enter the code to save:

 DPM-loyalty-30Enter this code to get 30% off the Portrait Fundamentals online course.

 To get more information or to buy the course just click one of these images or CLICK HERE.

 Usually, the doors to the course are closed except for special release dates.
 But due to high demand, we have decided to open it up so you can get the course now!